’90 Day Fiance’ Star Paola Mayfield Dominates In Men’s Magazine Contest

 Pao’s modeling career may finally be taking off!
 The 90 Day Fiance star is currently leading in Maxim Magazine’s contest dubbed as “Maxim’s Finest.”

 According to Pao, she was invited by Maxim to join the competition featuring some of the world’s sexiest women.
-The winner will win a whopping $25,000 and will be featured in a two-page spread in the men’s magazine.
+The winner will win a whopping $25,000 and be featured in a two-page spread in the men’s magazine.
 Pao, who is also a fitness instructor, stated in her profile that she wants to “empower” others.

 Pao took to social media to ask fans to vote for her.
-Her 90 Day Fiance popularity may have paid off because she’s currently at the number one spot.
+Her 90 Day Fiance popularity may have paid off because she’s currently at the No. 1 spot.
 Her entry includes pictures from her swimsuit photo shoot featured in an episode of this season’s 90 Day Fiance: Happily Ever After?.

-In the said episode, the Colombian starlet posed in front of the camera wearing a butt-baring one-piece swimsuit.
-Her conservative husband Russ, who came with her to the shoot, could only shake his head in disapproval.
+In the episode, the Colombian starlet posed in front of the camera wearing a butt-baring one-piece swimsuit.
+Her conservative husband, Russ, who came with her to the shoot, could only shake his head in disapproval.

 While there are still seven days left in the competition, it seems that Pao’s got this one in the bag.
 However, the 30-year-old reality star is currently receiving a lot of negative comments on social media.
 This ensued after last Sunday’s “Tell-All” episode, which showed Pao and her co-star Loren teaming up against some of their co-stars.
 Viewers thought Pao and Loren bullied Mohamed and Anfisa in particular.